Preserves · Southern Classics

 Questions, answered

-Why grate the cheese by hand?
+Why grate the cheese by hand for pimento cheese?

 Pre-shredded cheese is dusted with anti-caking starch that stops it creaming into a smooth, cohesive spread.
 Grating a block yourself is genuinely the difference between good and great.